 Did you know you can buy over-the-counter meds from Amazon, and they are usually cheaper?

-Yeah, me either!
+Yeah, me neither!

 Amazon usually offers shipping deals and great prices.

-So the next time you have a headache, place an Amazon order.
+The next time you have a headache, place an Amazon order.

 4. Avoid Late Fees Like The Plague